USS Missouri (BB-63): Post-war (1946–1950)

 The next day, Missouri departed Pearl Harbor bound for the East Coast of the United States.
 She reached New York City on 23 October and hoisted the flag of Atlantic Fleet commander Admiral Jonas Ingram.
 Four days later, the battleship fired a 21-gun salute (the first of 3 that day) as Truman—who had since become President of the United States—boarded for Navy Day ceremonies.

 After an overhaul in the New York Naval Shipyard that included the replacement of the Mark 8 fire-control radars with Mark 13 models, and a training cruise to Cuba, Missouri returned to New York.
 During the afternoon of 21 March 1946, she received the remains of the Turkish Ambassador to the United States, Munir Ertegun.
 She departed on 22 March for Gibraltar, and on 5 April anchored in the Bosphorus off Istanbul.
 She rendered full honors, including the firing of 19-gun salutes during the transfer of the remains of the late ambassador and again during the funeral ashore.
+The arrival of the ship was one of the causes of the Turkish Straits crisis betweet Turkey and the Soviet Union.

 Missouri departed Istanbul on 9 April and entered Phaleron Bay, Piraeus, Greece, the following day for a welcome by Greek government officials and anti-communist citizens.
 Greece had become the scene of a civil war between the pro-communist-dominated left-wing resistance organization EAM-ELAS and the returning Greek government-in-exile.
 The United States saw this as an important test case for its new doctrine of containment of the Soviet Union.
 The Soviets were also pushing for concessions in the Dodecanese to be included in the peace treaty with Italy and for access through the Dardanelles strait between the Black Sea and the Mediterranean.
 The voyage of Missouri to the eastern Mediterranean symbolized America's strategic commitment to the region.
 News media proclaimed her a symbol of US interest in preserving Greece and Turkey's independence.